Welch_Chris-Corry

 Experimenting with photopolymer materials and approaches.

 With an efficient process, talented personnel, and innovative management it is clear that Welch made a successful bet moving over to photopolymer.
-Corry concludes, ”We are operating at five times the speed and efficiency as before and now have more time to be creative and realize the potential of the material.”
+Carey concludes, ”We are operating at five times the speed and efficiency as before and now have more time to be creative and realize the potential of the material.”

 Contact us to learn more about bringing photopolymer production in-house.